 - Rip Saw - 1" reach, P+S 17 melee weapon.

 - Sustained Attack - During this model's activation, when it makes an attack with this weapon against the last model hit by the weapon this activation, the attack automatically hits.

 - Warjack - All warjacks share the same set of special rules.
 Most notably being big and stompy.

 - Construct - This model is a construct and is not a living model.

 - Assault - This model may make a ranged attack as part of its charge.

 - Immunity: Corrosion - This model does not suffer corrosion damage, nor the continuous corrosion effect.

 - Immunity: Fire - This model does not suffer fire damage, nor the continuous fire effect.

-- Bond: (Strakhov) - If this model begins the game in Strakhov's battlegroup, it is bonded to them.
+- Bond [Strakhov] - If this model begins the game in Strakhov's battlegroup, it is bonded to them.
 This model is not considered to be bonded while under your opponent's control.
-While this model is bonded to Strakhov and in their CTRL range, Torch gains Sprint if he activates in Strakhov's control range (Sprint - If this model destroys or RFPs an enemy with a melee attack during its activation, at the end of its activation it can make a full advance, then its activation ends.)
+While this model is bonded to Strakhov and in their CTRL range, Torch gains Sprint if he activates in Strakhov's control range (Sprint - At the end of an activation in which it destroyed or removed from play one or more enemy models with melee attacks, this model can immediately make a full advance, then its activation ends.)